yunjhongwu/strong-type/README.md

 ```

 ## Features

+- Derive trait:
   - `StrongType`: Create a named strong type.
 The macro automatically implement common traits like `Clone`, `Debug`, `Default`, `PartialEq`, `PartialOrd`, `Send`, `Sync`, and `Display` (unless the `custom_display` attribute is used to override it).
 Additionally, depending on the underlying data type, strong-typed structs may also implement `Copy`, `Eq`, `Ord`, `Hash`.
 For example, if the underlying type is a primitive data type like `i32` or `bool`, these additional traits will be implemented.
 This allows the strong types to inherit useful behaviors from their underlying types, while still maintaining their distinct identity at the type level.

+- Attributes:
-- `StrongNumericType`: Extend `StrongType` with arithmetic/logical operations.
+  - `numeric`: Extend `StrongType` with arithmetic/logical operations.
   - `custom_display`: Provides flexibility for users to manually implement `Display` instead of using the default display format.

 ## Installation
 Add `strong-type` to your `Cargo.toml`: